STECHNO/stechno/README.md

 ### I'm a Full Stack MERN Developer, who love to code......

-- 🌱  I’m currently learning Nodejs, Expressjs and AWS
+- 🌱  I’m currently learning AWS
 - 👯  I’m looking to collaborate with other passionate developers.
 - 🥅  2022 Goals: Contribute more to Open Source projects
 - ⚡  Fun fact: I love foods & gadgets